-$^{^{}}$ GS1 AISBL.
+$\star$ GS1 AISBL.
 GS1 General Specifications.
 Release 18, Ratified January 2019.

-tertiary packaging The highest level of packaging that may include a pallet that contains (one or usually) several cases or a case that contains (one or usually) several items in its primary or secondary packaging.
+tertiary homogenous pack A tertiary pack that consists entirely of the same trade item with the same batch number and expiration date. tertiary mixed pack A tertiary pack that contains either more than one unique trade item or entirely the same trade item with different batch numbers or expiration dates. tertiary packaging The highest level of packaging that may include a pallet that contains (one or usually) several cases or a case that contains (one or usually) several items in its primary or secondary packaging.
 Tertiary packaging may refer to either a logistic unit or a trade item. tertiary partial pack A homogenous pack of products that is not to be considered a trade item because it is less than full. trade item Any item (product or service) upon which there is a need to retrieve predefined information and that may be priced, ordered, or invoiced at any point in any supply chain.

-GS1 AISBL.
+$^{}$ GS1 AISBL.
 GS1 General Specifications.
-Release 18, Ratified January 2019.
+Release 22, Ratified January 2022.